tidyjava/tidyjava-contents/pair-programming-essentials.md

 It appears to me that Pair Programming is, next to TDD, one of the most controversial of XP practices.
 It also appears to me that most people criticising Pair Programming have never done it or, if they did, don't have too much experience with it.
 Where the critique comes from?
 Comfort zone.
-You have to leave your shell behind and expose yourself to making mistakes in front of someone else and prolonged communication.
-Basically, you're forced to get rid of your ego and any kind of code authorship for the sake of benefits you don't believe in.
+You have to leave your shell behind and expose yourself to making mistakes in front of someone else and to prolonged communication.
+Basically, you're forced to get rid of your ego and any kind of code authorship for the sake of benefits you might not see or believe in.

 # Why Pair Programming?
 There has to be some advantage you get by Pair Programming, if you're ever supposed to agree to something like this.

 ### Two Heads Are Better Than One
 It's obvious that you will solve problems faster and produce better designs when you're working with someone.
-However more comfortable wouldn't you feel when working alone, having someone to discuss your ideas and tackle problems with leads to a huge quality boost.
+However more comfortable wouldn't you feel when working alone, having someone to discuss your ideas and tackle problems with, leads to a huge quality boost.

 ### Prolonged Attention